ChilledEther/business-site/pages/aboutme.md

     <!-- <img src="/assets/img/jarred.jpg" style="width: 150px; border-radius: 50%; border: 3px solid #326ce5;"> -->
     <div class="profile-text">
         <p>
             👋 Hey, I'm <strong>Jarred</strong>.
-I'm a Cloud Engineer and Consultant engaging with businesses to solve complex delivery problems.
+I'm a Platform Engineer and Consultant engaging with businesses to solve complex delivery problems.
         </p>
         <p>
-            I believe in <strong>transparency, automation, and simplicity</strong>.
+            I believe in transparency, automation, and simplicity.
 My goal isn't just to build infrastructure; it's to empower your team to own it.
 I bridge the gap between "it works on my machine" and "it creates value in production".
         </p>
     </div>
   </div>